zhxxch/glscfem/README.md

-Python programming practice in 2013.
+Python programming exercise in 2013.